EmoFlowView Articles

 EmoFlow-AI Works With Your Sensitivity, Not Against It

 One of the hardest parts of being a highly sensitive person is the constant question: is it just me, or do I really feel this more than other people?
 EmoFlow-AI is a private reflection and emotion-journaling tool built to help you make sense of that.
-Each quick check-in, you tap what you actually feel on a wheel of 130 emotions and slide an intensity from 1 to 10 - and over time you can see your personal baseline runs higher.
+Each quick check-in, you tap what you actually feel on a wheel of 130 emotions and slide an intensity from 1 to 10 - and over time you can notice your personal baseline runs higher.
 That is validating, not alarming: it turns something is wrong with me into this is simply how my system is calibrated.
 And EmoFlow is not a generic chatbot improvising feel-good replies.
 It runs on concrete algorithms and research-based reflection practices.
 When emotional overwhelm spikes and you mark a high intensity, its intensity routing offers a grounding or breathing step first to settle your body, then gentler reflections once you can think again - exactly the order overwhelm needs.
-From 80+ practices it matches one to your exact emotion and intensity, then walks you through self-compassion and plan-ahead steps for the sensory overload you can see coming.
+From 80+ reflection practices it matches one to your exact emotion and intensity, then walks you through self-compassion and plan-ahead steps for the sensory overload you can see coming.
 After a handful of check-ins, pattern tracking surfaces what overstimulates you - so you can protect your energy on purpose.
 Private, with an optional report to share with a therapist.

 • 130-emotion wheel and a 1-10 intensity slider that reveal your personal baseline over time